 André is eighty years old, a widower and father of two daughters.
-He becomes aware that something is changing – objects disappear, he hides things, he feels threatened, persecuted, he loses his bearings in time and space… The old man searches for traces of himself and finds himself in a world where his biography and the relationships it brought are no longer valid, because the reality from which it emerged is perishing, dissolving.
+He notices changes – things disappear, he hides objects, feels threatened, pursued, he loses his orientation in time and space… Looking for traces of himself, the old man is caught up in a world where his life’s story and the relationships it created no longer hold, because the reality that created them is going under, becoming extinguished.

-Tilo Krügel has been a member of Schauspiel Leipzig’s acting company since the beginning of Enrico Lübbe’s artistic directorship.
-Previously, he had been engaged as an actor at Schauspielhaus Chemnitz, where he was also the studio head for the acting institute “Hans Otto” Leipzig.
-In 2013, Krügel and his fellow actor Hartmut Neuber founded “Club ü31”, a participatory theatre club at Schauspiel Leipzig.
-By 2016, Krügel and Neuber had co-directed three devised plays.
-Tilo Krügel has also directed his own productions in Chemnitz, Gera, Altenburg and Zittau.
+Tilo Krügel has been a member of Schauspiel Leipzig’s acting company since Enrico Lübbe became the theatre’s artistic director.
+Previously, he had been engaged as an actor at Schauspielhaus Chemnitz, where he was also head of the acting institute “Hans Otto” Leipzig.
+During this time, he also staged productions in Chemnitz, Gera, Altenburg and Zittau.
+In 2013, Krügel and his fellow actor Hartmut Neuber founded “Club ü31”, a participatory theatre acting club at Schauspiel Leipzig.
+Until 2016, Krügel / Neuber created three devised plays with the club.